-- Organizations or associations that wish to join the Digital Rights Organizations Member Group must demonstrate a proven and credible track-record in protecting the interests of the internet user in an online environment, such as: initiated court cases, organization of petitions, lobbying efforts, or development of user-empowering tools or standards. - Individuals that wish to join the Individual Users Member Group must be users of ad blocking software.
+- Organizations or associations that wish to join the Digital Rights Organizations Member Group must demonstrate a proven and credible track record in protecting the interests of the internet user in an online environment, such as: initiated court cases, organization of petitions, lobbying efforts, or development of user-empowering tools or standards. - Individuals who wish to join under the the Digital Rights Organizations Member Group umbrella must demonstrate a proven and credible track record in protecting the interests of the internet user in an online environment.
+This may include but is not limited to the following: doing work for a Digital Rights Organization, as defined in the previous bullet point above this paragraph; initiated court cases; organization of petitions; lobbying efforts; publishing articles or speaking at events; and/or development of user-empowering online